 Melamine or Particle Boards…

 Working with melamine and/or particle boards can be an incredible PITA, especially if you are new at it.
-I recently posted all of my tips and trick for building with these.
+I recently posted all of my tips and tricks for building with these.
 So, I recommend that you read that for an in-depth explanation on getting the most of these materials.

 I know that some of you have probably already used pocket hole screws on melamine and didn’t suffer any ill effects.
 So, why is it an issue?